nisha-shah/Test/README.md

 # Test
-THis is a git edcational repository.
-TO be deleted
+This is a git edcational repository.
+TO BE DELETED